 Price and availability

-This shouldn’t come as too much of a surprise, but the Surface Book 2 is expensive.
-The configuration we reviewed, which is listed to the right, comes in at a whopping $3,299 in the US.
-Naturally, this is the highest end that the Surface Book 2 gets, with the entry-level 15-inch model coming in at $2,499 (£2,349, AU$3,649), which is still very steep.
-The only difference between the two is that the base Surface Book 2 configuration comes with a 256GB SSD.
+This shouldn’t come as a surprise, but the Surface Book 2 is very expensive.
+The configuration we reviewed here, listed to the right, comes in at a lofty $3,299 in the US.
+Of course, this is the highest end that the Surface Book 2 gets, with the entry-level 15-inch model coming in at a still hefty $2,499 (£2,349, AU$3,649).
+The only difference between the two is that the starting Surface Book 2 configuration comes with a 256GB SSD.

-However, the 13.5-inch Surface Book 2 starts at the relatively low price of $1,149 (£1,149, AU$1,599) in the US, with other countries likely to follow this pricing model.
-Unfortunately, you will have to compromise on storage to get this low price – you’ll be limited to 128GB of storage space accompanying the dual-core i5 CPU and 8GB of RAM.
+On the other hand, the 13.5-inch Surface Book 2 starts at the fairly more modest price of $1,149 (£1,149, AU$1,599) in the US, with other countries likely to follow this pricing model.
+Sadly, you will have to sacrifice storage space to get this low price – you’ll be limited to 128GB of storage accompanying the dual-core i5 CPU and 8GB of RAM.

-The Surface Book 2 is certainly an expensive device, and you should also consider that the price doesn’t even include the $99 (£99, AU$139) Surface Pen.
-And, yeah, we’re going to keep calling Microsoft out on this mistake until it start bundling this almost required accessory in with the price of its Surface devices again.
+The Surface Book 2 is undoubtedly a pricey device, especially considering that the price doesn’t even include the $99 (£99, AU$139) Surface Pen.
+And, yes, we’re going to keep calling Microsoft out on this decision until it starts bundling this practically required accessory in with its Surface devices once again.

 For comparison’s sake, Apple’s 15-inch MacBook Pro with Touch Bar starts at $2,399 (£2,349, AU$3,499) for a 7th-generation Intel Core i7 processor, an AMD Radeon Pro 555 graphics chip with 2GB of VRAM, 16GB of memory and a 256GB SSD – all powering a 2,880 x 1,800-pixel 15.4-inch display at 220 pixels per inch as well as an OLED Touch Bar.

-The Surface Book 2 is just $100 more than the 15-inch MacBook Pro, but you get a stronger processor and a beefier GPU, behind a sharper display with touch control, and can act as a tablet.
+The Surface Book 2 is just $100 more than the 15-inch MacBook Pro, but you’re also getting a more powerful processor and a beefier GPU.
+And, that’s behind a crisper display with touch control so it can function as a tablet.
 Not accounting for taste, it’s hard to argue with the fact that the Surface Book 2 is the better value here.
 Plus, a year later, you should be able to find some deals that up the value proposition of the Surface Book 2.

-When it comes to the look and feel of the Surface Book 2, it’s an understatement to say that Microsoft took the Surface Book and blew it up in every way to make the Surface Book 2 a 15-inch device in all its brushed aluminum glory.
-While Microsoft did clearly put a lot of effort into vastly increasing the Surface Book 2’s power profile and screen technology, this is, in many ways, a bigger Surface Book.
+In terms of the Surface Book 2’s look and feel, in all its brushed aluminum glory, it’s an understatement to say that Microsoft took the Surface Book and blew it up in every way to make the Surface Book 2 the stunning 15-inch device that it is.
+While Microsoft did evidently put a lot of effort into considerably improving the Surface Book 2’s power profile and screen technology, this is, in many ways, a bigger Surface Book.

-Not that we’re complaining – Microsoft learned some lessons from the Surface Book, and morphed the Surface Book 2 into a power-packed notebook that’s thin and light.
-What’s more, when you detach it from the base, the Surface Book 2 is the lightest 15-inch tablet we’ve ever tested – it feels smaller than it actually is.
+We’re not complaining, however – Microsoft learned some valuable lessons from the Surface Book, evolving it into the thin, light and power-packed Surface Book 2.
+What’s more, when detached from the base, the Surface Book 2 is the lightest 15-inch tablet we’ve ever gotten our hands on – it feels smaller than it actually is.

-That said, the Surface Book 2’s fulcrum hinge does make for a laptop that’s a little more unwieldy to cram into a backpack than most, and it’s now more pronounced than ever.
-Worse still, Microsoft didn’t do much design-wise with the extra space that 15 inches affords you.
+That said, the Surface Book 2’s fulcrum hinge does make for a laptop that’s a bit more unwieldy to cram into a backpack than most, and it’s now more exaggerated than ever.
+Worse still, Microsoft didn’t make the most design-wise with the extra space that 15 inches affords you.

-For instance, the glass trackpad isn’t quite as wide or deep as, say, the 15-inch MacBook Pro when it really could have been, given the amount of room under the keyboard.
-The lack of up-firing stereo speakers in the base is also a major disadvantage, as there’s plenty of room on all three remaining sides of the keyboard for additional audio chambers.
+For instance, the glass trackpad isn’t quite as wide or deep as, say, the 15-inch MacBook Pro when it really could have been, given the amount of space under the keyboard.
+The lack of up-firing stereo speakers in the base is also a major disappointment, as there’s plenty of room on all three remaining sides of the keyboard for additional audio chambers.

-Instead, we’re stuck with rather tinny, albeit front-firing, speakers on the tablet portion of the device.
+Instead, we’re stuck with rather tinny, front-firing speakers on the tablet portion of the device.
 The bigger keyboard base should offer us bigger everything, frankly, not just bigger graphics.
-Worse yet is that the audio jack is still in the same odd, upper-right-edge location it’s always been, dangling over our hands and getting in the way of us typing.
+Worse yet is the positioning of the audio jack in the same odd, upper-right-edge location it’s always been, dangling over our hands and getting in the way of us typing.

 Display and Surface Pen

-Of course, we’re just as in love with the Surface Book 2 (15-inch) display as we were with the previous two models.
-Text looks sharp on the screen as do photos and video, even if the 3:2 aspect ratio makes for some awfully thick black bars when viewing the latter.
+Of course, we’re just as in love with the Surface Book 2 (15-inch) display as we were with the earlier models.
+Text looks sharp on the screen as do photos and videos, even if the 3:2 aspect ratio makes for some inelegant thick black bars when viewing the latter.

-The display’s resolution is nigh-unmatched short of 4K laptops, and Apple’s MacBook displays can’t hold a candle to it pixel for pixel.
+The display’s resolution only falls short next to 4K laptops, and Apple’s MacBook displays can’t hold a candle to it pixel for pixel.
 While Apple’s P3 color gamut might tower over Microsoft’s panel in the eyes of art and media pros, we don’t see much difference between the two in terms of color reproduction.

-We’re told that Microsoft devoted quite a bit of effort to enhancing the touch response in its latest PixelSense display for the Surface Book 2, and it shows in testing.
-If any latency between drawing on the screen with the Surface Pen and its appearance on the screen was there before, it’s certainly indiscernible now.
+We’re told that Microsoft dedicated considerable effort to improving the touch response in its latest PixelSense display for the Surface Book 2, and this shows in testing.
+If any latency between drawing on the display with the Surface Pen and its appearance on the screen was there before, it’s definitely indiscernible now.

-In fact, if you scribble on a sticky note and run the Surface Pen off of the note window – you’ll see traces of ink appear on whatever is there, though it will almost immediately disappear.
-That’s a special processor rendering the ink before even Windows 10 does, we’re told, which should speak to the absence of latency in the touchscreen.
+In fact, if you scribble on a sticky note and run the Surface Pen off of the note window – you’ll see traces of ink appear on whatever is there, although it will almost instantaneously disappear.
+That’s a special processor rendering the ink before even Windows 10 does, we’re told, which should speak to the absence of lag in the touchscreen.

-Additionally, attaching and detaching the display from the keyboard base is as quick and effortless as you’d expect from a wildly expensive computing device.
-Whether it’s going into tablet mode or back into a laptop, it’s less than a second before you’re successfully tapping or typing away.
+Additionally, attaching and detaching the screen from the keyboard base is as quick and effortless as you’d expect from a wildly expensive computing device.
+Whether it’s going into tablet mode or back into a laptop, it’s less than a second before you’re already tapping or typing away.

-At any rate, the Surface Book 2 screen just proves that Microsoft can craft displays that are worthy contenders against the technology world’s greatest in basically every metric.
+In any case, the Surface Book 2 screen just proves that Microsoft can craft displays that can hold its own against the world’s greatest in basically every metric.

 Images Credit: TechRadar